 Of course the Trout Tree has its own cat (shown here), and why not?
 It’s a fish restaurant, after all.
 And while there is wildlife in the trees, we did not see the monkeys we were asked not to feed (that’s right: the sign says “Please do not feed the monkeys.”
 We did though, since Kenya is so famous for its many species of birds, have an impressive visitor (see the middle photo) while we were having our lunch.
 [Enlarge the photos to have a better look.]

-Guy St. Clair is the Series Editor for Knowledge Services, the new series (2018) from Verlag Walter de Gruyter GmbH, Berlin.
-The series subject is knowledge services, the approach to managing intellectual capital that merges information management, knowledge management (KM), and strategic learning.
+Guy St. Clair is the Series Editor for Knowledge Services, from Verlag Walter de Gruyter GmbH, Berlin, the scholarly publishing house specializing in academic literature.
+The series subject is knowledge services, the approach to managing intellectual capital that merges information management, knowledge management (KM), and strategic learning, presenting and discussing new and innovative approaches to knowledge sharing in all fields of work.
 Guy also teaches in the Post-Baccalaureate Studies Program at Columbia University in the City of New York, where his course is Managing Information and Knowledge: Applied Knowledge Services.
 With Barrie Levy, he is the author of The Knowledge Services Handbook: A Guide for the Knowledge Strategist (Berlin: De Gruyter, 2020).
 He is also the author of Knowledge Services: A Strategic Framework for the 21st Century Organization (Berlin: De Gruyter, 2016).